How to Use Chainguard Security Advisories

 And you should get output similar to what you got before, with a printed Linky on the command line.

-Note: If you're building on top of an image other than the wolfi-base image, the image will run as a non-root user.
+Note: If you're building on top of a container image other than the wolfi-base container image, the image will run as a non-root user.
 Because of this, if you need to install packages with

 you need to use theUSER root